lesterlimjj/tp/docs/UserGuide.md

 Input restriction:
 * The search is case-insensitive.
-* `KEYWORD` and `MORE_KEYWORDS` must contain only letters, spaces, hyphens, full stops, or apostrophes.
+* `KEYWORD` and `MORE_KEYWORDS` must contain only letters, hyphens, full stops, or apostrophes.
 * Every `KEYWORD` and `MORE_KEYWORDS` can only start with a letter.

+> ⚠️ **Note:** Each new search command will override the results of the previous search.
+For example, if you perform a `searchListingTag` followed by another `searchOwnerListing`, only the results from the second `searchOwnerListing` will be applied to all data.
+The filters do not stack.

 Examples:
 * `searchPersonName John Doe` returns persons with names matching "John" or "Doe"